SECURITIES AND EXCHANGE COMMISSION

 About Intra-Cellular Therapies

-Intra-Cellular Therapies is a biopharmaceutical company founded on Nobel prize-winning research that allows it to understand how therapies affect the inner-workings of cells in the body.
-The Company leverages this intracellular approach to develop innovative treatments for people living with complex psychiatric and neurologic diseases.
+Intra-Cellular Therapies is a biopharmaceutical company founded on Nobel prize-winning research that allows us to understand how therapies affect the inner-workings of cells in the body.
+The company leverages this intracellular approach to develop innovative treatments for people living with complex psychiatric and neurologic diseases.
 For more information, please visit www.intracellulartherapies.com.

 Intra-Cellular Therapies, Inc.